Mayoralty of John Lindsay: Foreign policy

 Lindsay supported a resolution introduced by Ed Koch which would give unused hospital beds in New York City to wounded children in South Vietnam.
 Lindsay served as the main speaker at an anti-Vietnam War rally in 1970.
 Lindsay praised people who evaded the Vietnam War draft stating that he had "unending admiration" for them.
 He opposed the United States' invasion of Cambodia.
 The Veterans of Foreign Wars voted to withdraw its 1972 convention from New York City due to Lindsay's praise of draft dodgers.

 Lindsay met with Yen Chia-kan, the Vice President of Taiwan, in 1967, when he was seeking American companies to invest into Taiwan.
 Lindsay met with Israeli Knesset members Itzhak Rafael, Elimelekh Rimalt, Natan Peled, Gideon Hausner, and David Hacohen in 1967.
 He met with William Tolbert, the Vice President of Liberia, in 1969.
 He met with the Israeli Minister of Housing, Mordechai Bentov, to discuss housing problems shared between New York City and Israel in 1969.
 Lindsay met with Mobutu Sese Seko, the president of Zaire, during Mobutu's first official visit to the United States.

-Lindsay criticized President Richard Nixon's policy on Israel stating that "the he real danger is that our Government may in fact be impeding peace — by encouraging the intransigence of Israel's adversaries, by delaying genuine moves toward peace, and by adding one more weight into the equation of terror and violence in the Middle East."
+Lindsay criticized President Richard Nixon's policy on Israel stating that "the real danger is that our Government may in fact be impeding peace — by encouraging the intransigence of Israel's adversaries, by delaying genuine moves toward peace, and by adding one more weight into the equation of terror and violence in the Middle East."
 In 1970, he stated that “our policy, must be to preserve peace in the Middle East.
 Yet today that goal can only be achieved by insuring that Israel is immune from attack".
 He also criticized attempts to equate Israel and South Vietnam as he stated that “Israel, in the midst of wars and threats, remains a democracy.
 South Vietnam is a military dictatorship jailing its opponents and shutting down the press.”